 Easily Forgiven: His family lets him off the hook quite easily re: his disappearance and failure to send any kind of message for thirteen years.

-Romary can be seen with Unoa watching the Visidian ship depart, implying that she allowed him to continue being a Pirate.
+Romary can be seen with Yunoa watching the Bisidian ship depart, implying that she allowed him to continue being a Pirate.

-Expy: Of Kincaid Nau, minus the Newtype powers.
+Expy: Of Kincaid Nau, minus the Newtype powers (although he seems to visually resemble Zabine Chareux more).
 Like the Crossbone Vanguard, they have been secretly helping the Earth Federation, though in Bisidian's case, they are trying to reform it.
 Fittingly enough, his interactions with Kio mirrors Jinn Generham, cluing into their real relationship.

-Eye Scream: When he was found by the Visidians wounded after his battle against SID, the Mobile Suit that guarded the Cursed Treasure, he was bleeding badly on his right eye.
+Eye Scream: When he was found by the Bisidians wounded after his battle against SID, the Mobile Suit that guarded the Cursed Treasure, he was bleeding badly on his right eye.

 Super Pilot: Doesn't need psychic powers to kick your ass.
 How good is he?
 Good enough to fight Ezelcant and his Gundam Legilis to a standstill using his outdated Dark Hound.